cloudtrax/docs/captive_portal/authentication/http/README.md

 `"DOWNLOAD"` | maximum throughput in kbits/sec from node to device | must include (iff `"ACCEPT"`) `"UPLOAD"` | maximum throughput in kbits/sec from device to node | must include (iff `"ACCEPT"`) `"BLOCKED_MSG"` | a human-readable message why the pre-authentication request was rejected | should include (iff `"REJECT"`)

-NOTE: Entries in “code block” format `like this` are literals and to be entered exactly as shown, including quotes.

 ---